 Paid or Subscription Access

 TVNZ's HY26 interim release says the new TVNZ+ platform will include pay functionality, opening the door to more premium content options.
-The exact World Cup 2026 product, pricing, and package structure have not yet been fully announced, so those details remain yet to be confirmed.
+That means viewers should expect a World Cup-specific TVNZ and TVNZ+ product page closer to kickoff rather than assuming today's free layer tells the whole story.

 TVNZ World Cup 2026 Coverage - Matches and Rounds